-LABEL DESCRIPTION MAC Address This is the MAC address of the root AP or repeater to which the Zyxel Device is connected using WDS.
+LABEL DESCRIPTION WDS Uplink/ Downlink Info Uplink refers to the WDS link from the repeaters to the root AP.
+Downlink refers to the WDS link from the root AP to the repeaters.
+When the Zyxel Device is in root AP mode and connected to a repeater, only the downlink information is displayed.
+When the Zyxel Device is in repeater mode and connected to a root AP directly or via another repeater, the uplink information is displayed.
+When the Zyxel Device is in repeater mode and connected to a root AP and other repeater(s), both the uplink and downlink information would be displayed.
+This is the index number of the root AP or repeater in this list.
+MAC Address This is the MAC address of the root AP or repeater to which the Zyxel Device is connected using WDS.
+Band This is the frequency band of the WiFi network to which the Zyxel Device is connected using WDS.
 Radio This is the radio number on the root AP or repeater to which the Zyxel Device is connected using WDS.
-SSID Name This indicates the name of the wireless network to which the Zyxel Device is connected using WDS.
+SSID Name This indicates the name of the WiFi network to which the Zyxel Device is connected using WDS.
 Security Mode This indicates which secure encryption methods is being used by the Zyxel Device to connect to the root AP or repeater using WDS.
 Signal Strength This is the RSSI (Received Signal Strength Indicator) of the wireless connection in WDS.
 Tx Rate This is the maximum transmission rate of the root AP or repeater to which the Zyxel Device is connected using WDS.
 Rx Rate This is the maximum reception rate of the root AP or repeater to which the Zyxel Device is connected using WDS.
 Association Time This displays the time the Zyxel Device first associated with the wireless network using WDS.
 Refresh Click this to refresh the items displayed on this page.